Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 ## Build & Test

-- Run tests with `pnpm test`, always run before commits
+- `pnpm test` to run tests; always run before committing

 - 2-space indentation